maupilia/SRT/sphinx/Figures/Err-fig/Err-fig.rst

      	.. figure:: srt_scheduler_failure.png
 	   :align: center

-           The scheduler status is in FAILURE (add image!)
+           The scheduler status is in FAILURE

 MinorServo